North Carolina State University

 I grew up in the area around Des Moines, Iowa and I did my undergraduate degree at The University of Iowa, where I worked with Dr. Kenneth Gayley on time dependent stellar outflows and X-ray shocks.
 I graduated in 2014 with a Bachelors of Science in Physics, Astronomy, and Mathematics and a minor in French.

 I am currently pursuing a Ph.D. in Physics at North Carolina State University where I am a member of the Nuclear Astrophysics Theory group under Dr. Carla Fröhlich and Dr. James Kneller.
-My research focuses on the effects of neutrinos and neutrino oscillations during the hydrodynamic evolution of core-collapse supernovae.
+My research focuses on the effects of neutrino oscillations on core-collapse supernovae.

 Outside of Physics

-In my spare time, I enjoy playing card and board games, as well as running games of D&D with friends.
-I’m a big fan of the Seattle Sounders and enjoy traveling to see games during the summer months.
+In my spare time, I enjoy playing card and board games, as well as games of D&D with friends.
+I’m a big fan of the Seattle Sounders and enjoy traveling to see games whenever I can.